A B O U T

 It was at this point Tony also began to become focused on filmmaking, feeling he had enough knowledge to create quality films and tell the stories he wanted to tell.
 Slowly backing away from each band, he found himself fully engulfed in film while continuing to write songs from time to time, the musical itch always present.
 He created a handful of films, winning some independent film awards for his work along the way.
-He also made various music videos, one currently up for an award at the end of 2020.
+He also made various music videos, wining several awards in the film fest circuit as well.

 In 2019 he approached bassist/producer Chris Catero to produce a solo album he had been wanting to make since he started in music.
 Chris is a Phoenix music scene vet as well, his band Razer having been a scene staple for several years while also playing with ex-Megadeth guitar god Marty Friedman and in legendary Dokken drummer Wild Mick Brown's solo band The Bourbon Ballet.
 It was through an opening gig for Wild Mick's band that Tony got to hang with Chris and get to know him better.
 Afterward Tony was asked to sing on a single called “Suicide Love” for a one off project Chris was producing that also happened to have he and Mick as the rhythm section.
 The recording of that single proved to be a creative and fun session, with Tony making a video for the song as well that both Chris and Mick appeared in.
-He had such a blast with Chris during the whole “Suicide Love” experience that once the thought of finally making that solo album got the best of him he asked him to produce.
+He had such a blast with Chris during the whole “Suicide Love” experience that once the thought of finally making that solo album illuminated he hired him to produce it.

-But...which way to go?
-Acoustic or heavy?
-Tony loves every speed and flavor of rock.
-After some initial writing sessions with Chris the seeds of a heavier album emerged, but not exactly what he originally thought it might be.
-A very organic writing process where Chris emphasized a more free wheeling approach to the songwriting opened up Tony's creative juices on a level he hadn't anticipated.
-Idea after idea started flow out and a more raw, diverse album started to take shape.
-Convention was tossed to the wind which led the music to take interesting turns while crossing up many styles of rock.
-In the recording process Chris urged Tony to try new things - different songwriting concepts, different ways to approach the guitar, attempting vocals he had never tried before.
-Tony presented songs as they came to him and the two of them crafted a collection of tunes that show many sides of his musicality.
+Chris emphasized some different approaches to the songwriting and it opened up a few new angles for Tony to get creative with.
+All previous ideas were thrown out and a very dynamic album started to take shape.
+Tony's plan for the album included songwriting that crossed up many styles of rock, punk and metal.
 Many months and nine songs later the album "Good Vs Evil" was born.
 Songs like “Wings Of Gossamer”, “A Girl Like You”, and “Life Of A Star” showcase his penchant for a hooky chorus melody, while others like “No Fun”, “Crimson Swan” and the title track “Good Vs Evil” spotlight a more heavy handed light-and-shade approach that keeps the listener engaged.
 Truly an album with flow, and even the most catchy of songs bristle with real rock authenticity.
-Set to release on May 8th, 2020 (the world unexpected pandemic crisis be damned), a bevy of videos are planned for most of the album's songs as well as gigs supporting the album once the crisis is over.
+Released on May 8th, 2020 (the world unexpected pandemic crisis be damned), a couple of videos supporting the album under the Noyescraft umbrella were produced.